tildetown/rodo/README.md

 git clone https://github.com/m455/rodo
 ```

-## Option two: Via GitHub on a web browser
+## Option two: via GitHub on a web browser

 Follow the steps below to download `rodo` from your web browser.